DrSn2/MindArk-Monitor/README.md

 ###### Create the User

 Create a MySQL user called 'mam_user'.

 Then grant 'SELECT', 'UPDATE' and 'INSERT' rights to the entire 'mamonitor'-schema.

 ##### Create or use an existing Gmail Account with low security settings.

-My email notificatin solution is based on an [article](http://naelshiab.com/tutorial-send-email-python/) talking about hte native smtp library in python 3+.
+My email notificatin solution is based on an [article](http://naelshiab.com/tutorial-send-email-python/) talking about the native smtp library in python 3+.

 ##### Set up the Config File
 Copy the conf-template.

 Insert the correct values.

 *Note: phantomjs value should be the executable path, relative or absolute. e.g. './pjs.exe'

-### Development

-Information for developers.

 ### Todos